Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/Terms/en.md

 * AFFILIATED means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
 * COUNTRY refers to Germany
-* COMPANY (referred to as either "the Company", "We", "Us" or "Our" in this AGREEMENT) refers to Orange Management, Gartenstr.
+* COMPANY (referred to as either "the Company", "We", "Us" or "Our" in this AGREEMENT) refers to Karaka, Gartenstr.
 26, 61206 Woellstadt.
 * DEVICE means any device that can access the Service such as a computer, a cellphone or a digital tablet.
 * SERVICE refers to the Website
 * TERMS or AGREEMENT mean these terms that form the entire agreement between You and the COMPANY regarding the use of the SERVICE.
 * Third-party Social Media Service means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the SERVICE.
-* WEBSITE refers to orange-management.org (.net, .app, .service, .support, .email, .de, .solutions)
+* WEBSITE refers to karaka.app (.net, .app, .service, .support, .email, .de, .solutions)
 * APPLICATION refers to all downloadable or installable content which can therfore be used on an a given DEVICE.
 * You means the individual accessing or using the SERVICES, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.